Rightpoint/Singleton/README.md

 ```

-Add the library to the project-level build.gradle, using the [apt plugin](https://bitbucket.org/hvisser/android-apt) and the
+Add the library to the project-level build.gradle, using the
 [AARLinkSources](https://github.com/xujiaao/AARLinkSources) plugin::

 ```groovy